 Find more info about the program eligibility and contact your regional agency managing it.

-The USDA provide home improvement loans and government grants to low-income homeowners in NJ’s rural areas.
+The USDA provide home improvement loans and government grants to low-income homeowners in TN’s rural areas.

 Who may apply for this program?
 To qualify, you must: